 - Basic, but perfect for those looking for something simple

-- Without being Polar's "blackleg" optical sensor, the operation is frankly good
+- Without being the Polar optical sensor, the performance is quite good.

 - Screen from another century